Organic Sourcing vs. Conventional: Biodiversity Impact

 • Genetic diversity, which refers to variations within a species.
 For example, maize has over 20,000 known varieties, while rice boasts nearly 100,000.

-• Species diversity, which highlights the range of plants, animals, and microorganisms found in farming systems.
+• Species diversity, which highlights the range of plants, animals, and microorganisms found in growing methods.

 • Ecosystem diversity, which involves the different habitats where agriculture takes place.